syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/overview.md

 documentation: ug
 ---

-# Overview of Document SDK for Visual Studio
+# Overview of Syncfusion® Document SDK for Visual Studio

 The Syncfusion® Document SDK for Visual Studio is used to integrate Syncfusion® Documenet processing components into the applications by configuring the Syncfusion® NuGet packages and themes.